vyuh-tech/vyuh/packages/sanity/flutter_sanity_portable_text/README.md

                   style: 'h1',
                 ),

-                // this will show an error on the PortableWidget UnregisteredBlockItem(),
+                // this will show an error on the PortableText Widget UnregisteredBlockItem(),
               ],
             ),